MRH4287/FFNetParser/Readme.md

 It shouldn't harm your computer or yourself ( ;-) ), but if they do, you can't blame me.

 If this script is against any law, please tell me.
-FanFiction.net disallowes the usement of this kind of script, so use it at your own risk,
+FanFiction.net disallowes the usement of this kind of script, so use it at your own risk.

 ## License